 Access your recording via the Cloud Recording tab on the Zoom app in Blackboard (it may take a while for the recording to appear – allow at least several hours after your class ended).

 Zoom cloud recordings now sync automatically to Kaltura, as well.
-Instructions for embedding them in your Blackboard courses can be found here: https://mcphs.libguides.com/centerteachinglearning/kaltura#s-lg-box-wrapper-30337269.
+Take a look at the Center for Teaching and Learning's instructions for embedding Kaltura videos in your Blackboard courses.

 Consider interacting with your students asynchronously using discussion boards or other digital technology available via Blackboard.